JohnCoene/javascript-for-r/_book/1-02-basics.md

 )
 ```

-About the above, the `src` argument points to the directory that contains the dependencies (`script` and `stylesheet`), this is done with a named vector where `file` indicates the path is a local directory and `href` indicates it is a remote server, generally a CDN.
+About the above, the `src` argument points to the directory that contains the dependencies (`script` and `stylesheet`); this is done with a named vector where `file` indicates the path is a local directory and `href` indicates it is a remote server, generally a CDN.
 Note that one can also pass multiple `script` and `stylesheet` by using vectors, e.g.: `c("script.js", "anotherScript.js")`

 <div class="rmdnote">
 <p>CDN stands for Content Delivery Network, a geographically distributed group of servers that provide fast transfer of dependencies.</p>